Xandro-D/56RRB_bot/README.md

 ## Contributing

-This is a private repository for the 60th Rifle Regiment Brigade.
+This is a private repository for the 56tg rapid response Brigade.
 If you have suggestions or find bugs, please contact the repository owner.

-## License

-Private - All rights reserved

 ## Support